 Keep in mind that you can use more than one segment filter in your posts, simply by separating each value with a semicolon (‘;’) character, in the same way, you can do it for the filter parameter for the embed script.

-If the Mark as priority option is checked, the post will be saved with.
-The next time a user loads your website (and with it, Beamer), if that user has access to this priority post, the Beamer panel will open automatically to show this post.
-This behavior will only take place the first time, so once a user has seen the post, the panel will not open again automatically (unless a newer priority post is created);
+If the Auto open sidebar option is checked, the next time a user loads your website, the Beamer panel will open automatically to show this post as long as the user has access to this post (not excluded by filters).
+This behavior will only take place the first time, so once a user has seen the post, the panel will not open again automatically (unless a newer post with the auto open sidebar option is created);

 User Engagement and Feedback